The Daily Walk with Miracles

 for Strategic and International Studies

-The Daily Walk with Miracles, republished June 5, 2017, by Paul Evans.
+The Daily Walk with Miracles, republished August 26, 2017, by Paul Evans.
 This is a verbatim excerpt of a speech delivered by Director Pompeo on April 13, 2017.
 It was his first major speech made as Director, which you can also listen to in the YouTube video of Director Pompeo’s speech to CSIS.
-CIA Director Pompeo outlines the life of a CIA agent, the role of CIA and discusses the harm various disclosures such as Wikileaks makes do to the national interest of America:
+CIA Director Pompeo outlines the life of a CIA agent, the role of CIA and discusses the harm various disclosures such as Wikileaks (and various self-serving officials) make do to the national interest of America:

 Also see The CIA is a “Good Shepherd,” as Opposed to the Evil of the New World Order, The Daily Walk with Miracles, May 23, 2017, by Paul Evans.
 “The New World Order would include major changes in the family, the workplace and religion which are utterly unacceptable to a Christian.”
 This fact may be what mistakenly guides entities such as Wikileaks and Assange, against which Mike Pompeo speaks so strongly (and correctly) here.
 Here is Director Pompeo: